-Further, we must return the New Testament’s high honoring of the single life.
+Further, we must return the New Testament’s honoring of the single life.
 Whenever we treat singleness as a “second tier” calling or minor league to marriage we’re communicating to our single brothers and sisters that they’re experiencing less of the full human experience.
 This is obviously not the case.
 Jesus was single, and he was the perfect human.
 Paul advocated for singleness and even dubbed it a “higher calling” than marriage: “He who marries his betrothed does well, and he who refrains from marriage will do even better” (1 Cor.
 7:38).

 Imagine a community in which many celibate singles, both same-sex attracted and straight, are taking full advantage of their singleness as they live the life of the kingdom together.
 Imagine a community in which sex and marriage are seen as good gifts but not ultimate gifts—indeed, things a follower of Jesus can live without.
-In such a community, the possibility of a single life of chastity wouldn’t be the fate worse than death it’s sometimes portrayed to be.
+In such a community, the plausibility of a single life of chastity wouldn’t be the fate worse than death it’s sometimes portrayed to be.

 Embrace a Theology of Unfulfillment

 Whether it’s shopping, sports, jobs, or sex, Western values encourage people to discover what they really want and go for it.
 Sadly, the church often coopts this narrative and makes it part of our own.
 God has given me these desires and wants me to be happy, and God helps me get what I want.
 At times it’s difficult for us to understand why Scripture might prohibit our desires, since this completely contradicts the cultural plausibility narrative we often embrace.